 Writing is a broad category in media, stretching from journalism (see below) to content marketing and filmmaking.
 Each of those writers typically has an editor whose job it is to ensure that the written piece meets the standards set by the publication or program leadership.

-Editors within the writing profession are language and proofreading experts; possessing the leadership skills to both manage a writing staff as well as maintain an awareness for what the readers would be interested in.
+Editors within the writing profession are language and proofreading experts.
+They have the leadership skills to manage a writing staff as well as maintain awareness of what the readers want.

-There is also another type of editor whose responsibility is not for the individual document but rather for the publication as a whole.
-These include managing editors, acquisition editors, and features editors; and their duties are largely administrative.
+There is also another type of editor whose responsibility is not for the individual document but for the publication as a whole.
+These include managing editors, acquisition editors, and features editors.

 Here's information on writing and editing jobs.

 - Assistant Editor